This week we welcome Associate Director for Guest Experience, Andrew Cohen, to the blog. Welcome, Andrew!

 Andrew Cohen joined Georgia Tech in 2018 and currently oversees the guest experience for all Undergraduate Admission visitors.
 His love for providing visitors with informative, authentic, and personal experiences started as a student tour guide at his alma mater, Ithaca College.
-Andrew’s passion for the visit experience has led him to his involvement in the Collegiate Information and Visitor Services Association, where he currently services as the Treasurer on their executive board.
+Andrew’s passion for the visit experience has led him to his involvement in the Collegiate Information and Visitor Services Association, where he currently services as the President-Elect on their executive board.